Bounded Palais-Smale sequences with Morse type information for some constrained functionals: Statement and proof of Theorem

-\begin{remark} Lemma~\ref{lemm:restrict_spray} is the differential expression of the fact that if the initial data of Equation~\eqref{curve_eq2} is taken in $T\M$ then the solution lives on $\M$, i.e. for any $t\in I$, $|\sigma(t)|^2=\mu$.\end{remark} The principal particularity of this spray is that: \begin{lemm} Let $\sigma: I \rightarrow \M$ be a geodesic of the spray $F_1$ on $\M$, then: \end{lemm} A major advantage of the spray $F_1$ is that the geodesics, with initial data $(u,v)\in T\M$, are explicitly known:
+\begin{remark} Lemma~\ref{lemm:restrict_spray} is the differential expression of the fact that if the initial data of Equation~\eqref{curve_eq2} is taken in $T\M$ then the solution lives on $\M$, i.e. for any $t\in I$, $|\sigma(t)|^2=\mu$.\end{remark} The principal particularity of this spray is that: \begin{lemma} Let $\sigma: I \rightarrow \M$ be a geodesic of the spray $F_1$ on $\M$, then: \end{lemma} A major advantage of the spray $F_1$ is that the geodesics, with initial data $(u,v)\in T\M$, are explicitly known:

 These curves are globally defined and, as we observed in Lemma~\ref{sprayF1conservesH}, have constant speed with respect to the norm of $H$, but \emph{not} with that of $E$.
 They also possess the following homogeneity property of geodesics $a\in \mathbb{R}$: